open-telemetry/community/elections/2023/governance-committee-candidates.md

 technical [blogs](https://opentelemetry.io/blog/2022/why-and-how-ebay-pivoted-to-opentelemetry/) on the advantages of adopting OpenTelemetry within large organizations such as eBay.
 Vijay is also the co-chair of TAG Observability's Query Language Standardization working group.
 Vijay is passionate about Open Source and has contributed to various projects since the age of 19.
-He has a wealth of knowledge not only in being an adopter of Open Telemetry but also in building out massive scale Observability platforms.
+He has a wealth of knowledge not only in being an adopter of OpenTelemetry but also in building out massive scale Observability platforms.

 If elected Vijay will bring a much-needed end user perspective to the GC, provide representation to the various end users and